Nesasio/Anti-Theft-System/README.md

 | 7     | Lithium Polymer Battery                  |

 ## Circuit
 The circuit diagram was created using [circuito.io](https://www.circuito.io/).
-Arduino Mega is the brain of the system, the GSM module is used for communication with the user via SMS.
+Arduino Mega is the brain of the system, and the
+GSM module is used for communication with the user via SMS.
 The GPS module will fetch the location in real time and the relay module will be used to connect the system with the ignition system.